 It is important to have volunteers ready to go once an opportunity arises during a crisis.
 MyPass is a credentialing system that enables us to gather your information that can be relevant for a role when it becomes available.
 MyPass helps you set up your volunteer profile and add details that can help us match you with roles.

-There is none if you don’t wish to apply for any of the opportunities that are shared with you.
-If you did wish to apply to become an emergency volunteer, then the commitment will be outlined in that specific role application that you will be matched with.
+There is none.
+If volunteers don’t wish to apply for any of the opportunities that are shared with them or organisations are not ready to source volunteer applicants for a role, they have the control of simply registering until they are ready to engage.
+If you do wish to apply to become a community recovery volunteer, then the commitment will be outlined in that specific role application that you will be matched with.